jborza/jborza.github.io/content/post/2020-12-07-chip-8/index.md

 [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) is one of the most popular target architectures for aspiring emulator writers.
 I'm planning to implement it in hardware, so I thought that writing a software emulator/interpreter would be enlightening.

-I was also looking for some practice before implementing CHIP-8 in hardware with Verilog :)
+I was also looking for some practice before implementing CHIP-8 in hardware in Verilog :)

 ![gif1](20201207-chip8-snake.gif)